MarianoJSB/MarianoJSB/README.md

 [![MasterHead](Banner.png)](https://github.com/MarianoJSB)

 <h2>Hi 👋, I'm Mariano Aguiar</h1>
 <p>I am a <strong>Software Developer</strong>, passionate about technology and transforming ideas into <strong>digital realities</strong>.
-In this profile you will find the different projects that I carried out throughout my career as a systems student and in my professional career, with a wide range of languages and technologies, experimenting in IT areas such as <strong>Backend Development</strong> and Data Science.
+In this profile you will find the different projects that I carried out throughout my career as a systems student and in my professional career, with a wide range of languages and technologies, experimenting in IT areas such as <strong>Backend Development</strong> and Software Architecture .
 If you want you can see my web portfolio where you can interact with some of the applications I was working on below

 [Portfolio](https://marianojsb.github.io/)